fschiettecatte/omim-api/README.md

 OMIM API Clinical Synopsis Search Demonstration:
 ================================================

-This is a simple HTML/JavaScript demonstration of the use of the [OMIM API](http://omim.org/help/api) to search [OMIM](http://omim.org/) Clinical Synopses and render the results in realtime.
+This is a simple HTML/JavaScript demonstration of the [OMIM API](http://omim.org/help/api) to search [OMIM](http://omim.org/) Clinical Synopses and render the results in realtime.

 To run this demonstration you will need to register for an [OMIM API key](http://omim.org/api)